Kenneth Durden: Montreal Alouettes (first stint)

 On March 9, 2022, Durden signed with the Montreal Alouettes.
 He played in seven regular season games in 2022 where he had 18 defensive tackles.
 On April 18, 2023, Durden was released by the Alouettes.

 Massachusetts Pirates (first stint)

 On July 6, 2023, Durden was signed by the Massachusetts Pirates of the Indoor Football League.

 Montreal Alouettes (second stint)

-Durden was signed to the Alouettes' practice roster on October 4, 2023.
-He was released on November 20, 2023.
+Durden was signed to the Montreal Alouettes' practice roster on October 4, 2023.
+He was released by the Alouettes on November 20.

 Massachusetts Pirates (second stint)

-Durden re-signed with the Pirates for the 2024 season.
+On March 23, 2024, Durden re-signed with the Massachusetts Pirates.

 Tucson Sugar Skulls

-The Pirates traded him to the Tucson Sugar Skulls on April 23, 2024.
+The Pirates traded Durden to the Tucson Sugar Skulls on April 23, 2024.